 Botanical Garden in Switzerland

 This popular botanical is located in Zurich, which is known to be a rather special garden as it houses more than a thousand different species of plants and flower, some of which are rare and even endangered.
-If you are travelling to Zurich be sure to check out this botanical garden as it has some of the unusual flowers which include Madagascan Angraecum orchids, Christmas cactio and Chinese snowball flowers.
+If you are traveling to Zurich be sure to check out this botanical garden as it has some of the unusual flowers which include Madagascan Angraecum orchids, Christmas cactio and Chinese snowball flowers.
 The best thing is it is open to the public daily, and the entry is free.

 Generalife In Spain

-If you happen to be travelling to Spain this summer, and you like your nature then head to the Generalife which was the summer palace and country estate of Granada’s Nasrid Sultan Muhammad III (1302-1309).
+If you happen to be traveling to Spain this summer, and you like your nature then head to the Generalife which was the summer palace and country estate of Granada’s Nasrid Sultan Muhammad III (1302-1309).
 It was then Abu I-Walid Isma’il who later redecorated the garden.
 It is a large complex which even features a water garden in the courtyard, which also features fountains and pavilions.
 This botanical garden is fit for royalty, so it is a must see when in Spain.

 Botanical Garden in Berlin